 EU projects.
 The persons involved from Chemistry are prof. Jan-Erik Svensson, assoc. prof. Jesper Liske, assoc. prof. Torbjörn Jonsson, postdoc.
 Sedi Bigdeli and Dr Loli Paz.

-Professor vid Chalmers, Chemistry and Chemical Engineering, Energy and Material
+Full Professor at Chalmers, Chemistry and Chemical Engineering, Energy and Material

 Funding Chalmers participation during 2020–